Skip to main content

 Lactation problems that get worse.
 Mastitis, recurrent clogged ducts, pain with feeding, insufficient supply.
 Lactation consultants are critical and most moms never get the referral.

 Sleep deprivation that turns into a chronic problem.
 Different from "newborn-tired."
 Persistent insomnia, racing thoughts at night, an inability to fall asleep even when the baby is asleep.
-Often a downstream feature of mood symptoms or thyroid dysfunction, not a "you just need to nap when the baby naps" problem.
+Often a downstream feature of mood symptoms or thyroid dysfunction, rather than the kind of tired that resolves by napping when the baby naps.

 Birth control and birth spacing.
 The recommended interval between pregnancies is 18 months or more for most women, with very different counseling needs depending on whether you want another baby soon, eventually, or not at all.
 The 6-week visit usually does a quick birth control conversation and stops there.

-What real postpartum care looks like at Fishtown Medicine
+What postpartum care looks like at Fishtown Medicine

-To be clear about the structure: Dr. Ash is an internal medicine physician, not an OB/GYN.
+To be clear about the structure: Dr. Ash is an internal medicine physician rather than an OB/GYN.
 Your obstetrician or midwife continues to handle your delivery, your immediate postpartum healing, the 6-week comprehensive exam, and any OB-specific follow-up.
 The role Fishtown Medicine plays is the primary care bridge that carries you through the rest of the year and the years after.

 Practically, that looks like: